milibopp/obsub/README.md

 so basically do-whatever-you-want to the extent legally possible.

+## Continuous integration

+For the fun of it, [Travis CI](https://travis-ci.org/aepsil0n/event) is used for continuous integration.

 ## Credits

 Thanks to Jason Orendorff on for the idea on stackoverflow.
 I also want to